 the wether's urethra to grow as a prevention measure against "stones".

-We neuter our male kids at 4 weeks of age.
-We never neuter earlier than three weeks of age.
+I neuter my male kids at 4 weeks of age.
+I never neuter earlier than three weeks of age.

 are three ways of neutering a buckling: